Mathematics Intent Statement

-As a school we use the Maths No Problem program as our core scheme for years 1 to 6.
+As a school we use the Maths No Problem program as our core scheme for Reception to 6.
 All staff have received training on the program and how it should be used to ensure the children develop a mastery approach in their learning.

 Teaching maths for mastery is a transformational approach to maths teaching which stems from high performing Asian nations such as Singapore.
 When taught to master maths, children develop their mathematical fluency without resorting to rote learning and are able to solve non-routine maths problems without having to memorise procedures.